-NOTE: In this user guide, only authentication-related options will be addressed.
-For information about all other options, see the View Log File window in the Trustwave Web Filter User Guide, Trustwave IR Web Filter User Guide, or the Web Filter portion of the Trustwave WFR User Guide.
+Note: In this Guide, only authentication-related options will be addressed.
+For information about all other options, see the View Log File window in the Trustwave Web Filter Administrator Guide or the Web Filter portion of the Trustwave WFR Administrator Guide.

-- 2. In the Log File Details frame, select the type of Log File to view: - "User Name Log (usage.log)" used for viewing the time and date a user logged on and off the network, along with the user's profile information. - "Authentication Log (AuthenticationServer.log)" used for viewing information about the authentication process for users, including SEVERE and WARNING error messages. - "Admin GUI Server Log (AdminGUIServer.log)" used for viewing information on entries made by the administrator in the console. - "eDirectory Agent Debug Log (edirAgent.log)" used for viewing the debug log, if using eDirectory LDAP authentication. - "eDirectory Agent Event Log (edirEvent.log)" used for viewing the event log, if using eDirectory LDAP authentication. - "Authentication Module Log (authmodule.log)" used for viewing information about SEVERE error messages pertaining to LDAP authentication connection attempts. - 3.
+- 2. In the Log File Details frame, select the type of Log File to view: - "User Name Log (usage.log)" used for viewing the time and date a user logged on and off the network, along with the user's profile information. - "Authentication Log (AuthenticationServer.log)" used for viewing information about the authentication process for users, including SEVERE and WARNING error messages. - "Admin GUI Server Log (AdminGUIServer.log)" used for viewing information on entries made by the administrator in the console. - "eDirectory Agent Debug Log (edirAgent.log)" used for viewing the debug log, if using eDirectory LDAP authentication.

+- "eDirectory Agent Event Log (edirEvent.log)" used for viewing the event log, if using eDirectory LDAP authentication. - "Authentication Module Log (authmodule.log)" used for viewing information about SEVERE error messages pertaining to LDAP authentication connection attempts. - 3.
 Choose the Last Number of Lines to view (100-500) from that file. - 4.
 Click View to display results in the Result window: